hzeller/rpi-rgb-led-matrix/README.md

 We need 13 IO pins.
-It doesn't really matter to which GPIO pins these are connected (but the code assumes right now that the row address are adjacent bits) - if you use a different layout, change in the IoBits union in led-matrix.cc if necessary (This was done with a Model B, older versions have some different IOs on the header; check
+It doesn't really matter to which GPIO pins these are connected (but the code assumes right now that the row address are adjacent bits) - if you use a different layout, change in the `IoBits` union in led-matrix.h if necessary (This was done with a Model B, older versions have some different IOs on the header; check
 <http://elinux.org/RPi_Low-level_peripherals> )